Student Input, September Opening for PS 33 Playground

 BY LAURA HANRAHAN | On a Friday night in Chelsea, Empire State of Wine has a constant flow of customers stopping in to pick up a bottle or two for the weekend.

 Owner Eddy Le Garrec expertly helps each client find his or her perfect match.
 Whether you’re looking to find a red to pair with homemade pizza, or wanting something that will be a crowd-pleaser at a dinner party, he knows just the bottle.
-It would be hard to guess that this cozy wine shop that is a go-to spot for many local residents opened less than four months ago.
+It would be hard to guess that this cozy wine shop that is a go-to spot for many local residents opened just a few months ago.

 A French native, Le Garrec opened the doors to his store, at 111 W. 20th St., between Sixth and Seventh Aves., on Dec.
 1. But its feeling is hardly typical.
 With colorful shipping containers, vibrant yellow walls, upbeat music and lit-up signs decorating the space, it resembles more of a California beach bar than your average New York City wine store.